Swarathmica-infraspec/payout-management-system/README.md

 Install devcontainer extension in vs code, or from the terminal using npm i -g @devcontainers/cli

-NOTE: Only payee has Database as of now.

 ## 1. Start Postgres with Docker Compose